aerona-chofu-ashp/docs/guides/cooling.md

 ![Room controller](images/room-controller-11.png)

-## 3. Flow switch
+## 3. Install a flow switch

-If you now press the 'snowflake' button, cooling mode will engage but it will shortly then fail with error L6, flow switch
+If you now press the 'sun/snowflake' button, cooling mode will engage but it will shortly then fail with error L6, flow switch
 error: